From psychedelic shrubbery in Gabon to sobbing seminars in Japan, we round up the world's weirdest wellness retreats

 6. Prison pampering, Thailand

-While a visit to a Thai correctional institution may scream holiday hell rather than whisper wellness weekend, in Chiang Mai a trip to prison is an unorthodox experience.
+While a visit to a Thai correctional institution may seem more like holiday hell than wellness weekend, in Chiang Mai a trip to prison is an unorthodox experience.

-Inmates at the Chiang Mai Women’s Correctional Institution are given holistic training that will aid job prospects once released.
-A visit here not only soothes aches and pains but also aids karma, as any wages and tips are kept aside for prisoners upon release – an enlightened idea.
+Here massages are delivered by trained inmates at the Chiang Mai Women’s Correctional Institute, as part of a program to help them integrate into working society.
+A visit here will soothe both your aches and your conscience, as any wages and tips are kept aside for prisoners upon release – an enlightened idea.

 More information: www.correct.go.th